-Connectivity & Access Improve the overall trail connectivity and access throughout Caribou (with particular emphasis on multi-use trails), by expanding on the existing trail system recreational users agreements
+Connectivity & Access Improve the overall trail connectivity and access throughout Caribou (with particular emphasis on multi-use trails), by expanding on the existing trail system agreements

-User Group Needs Establish a trails network that serves a range of user groups, including both motorized (ATV & snowmobile) and non-motorized (pedestrian, bike, etc.)
+User Group Needs Establish a trails network that serves a range of user groups, including both motorized (ATV & snowmobile) and non-motorized (pedestrian, bike, etc.) recreational users information (e.g. promoting Caribou businesses/services) to trail users

-Landowner Concerns Continue to improve landowner relations for trails that are on private land; provide incentives to encourage/maintain landowner participation and to obtain easement local trails, supports local business, and results in the distribution of more information (e.g. promoting Caribou businesses/services) to trail users
+Landowner ConcernsContinue to improve landowner relations for trails that are on private land; provide incentives to encourage/maintain landowner participation and to obtain easement

-Economic Development Develop a trails plan that enhances economic development opportunities, promotes
+Economic Development Develop a trails plan that enhances economic development opportunities, promotes local trails, supports local business, and results in the distribution of more